Jamie Dimon says he could beat Trump, walks back comment

-NEW YORK (AP) — The nation’s most powerful banker, JPMorgan Chase Chief Executive Jamie Dimon, is saying he would be able to beat President Donald Trump in an election, but also says he isn’t running for the nation’s top office.
+NEW YORK (AP) — The nation’s most powerful banker, JPMorgan Chase’s Chief Executive Jamie Dimon, caused a stir Wednesday when he said he would be able to beat President Donald Trump in an election.

+Dimon immediately walked backed those comments and said he isn’t running for the nation’s top office.

-Dimon, a brash Wall Street executive with a long history of making off-the-cuff remarks, told reporters at an event at JPMorgan headquarters Wednesday that “I think I could beat Trump.”
+Dimon, a brash Wall Street executive with a history of making off-the-cuff remarks, told reporters at an event at JPMorgan headquarters Wednesday that “I think I could beat Trump.”

-In the remarks, first reported by CNBC, Dimon also said he just as tough as Trump and smarter than the president.
+In the remarks, first reported by the business network CNBC, Dimon also said he is just as tough as Trump and smarter than the president.
+Further, Dimon made comments that his wealth was earned, and not given to him by his father, another jab at Trump.

 Most Read Business Stories